gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-4-verify-the-code-changes.md

     Plan: 0 to add, 6 to change, 0 to destroy.

-## The migrations were not correctly executed
+## The RDS migrations were not correctly executed

 If the migrations have not been correctly executed then running `terraform plan` or `terragrunt plan` will output a message similar to this one: